top of page

 Availability of a single inverter PV system, showing a drop upon acute string malfunction.

-Fig.1 Availability of a single inverter PV system, showing a drop upon acute string malfunction.
+Fig.1 Availability of a single inverter PV system, showing a drop upon an acute string malfunction.

 Several technologies can be utlized to provide a systemic solution to this problem.
 The obvious one is the utlization of micro inverters or string inverters equipped with power maximizers, where the strings malfunction detection issue doesn't exist (though there could be issues with automating such detection).